91ɫƵ

 Masters in Science in Global Health Equity at the 91ɫƵ

 "The Masters of Science in Global Health Equity Program was developed to prepare students to be global health leaders who will learn by engaging with diverse local and global populations.
-A common theme is health equity with an emphasis on community engaged approaches.
-We have designed an experiential learning program that is hands on and project based," says Constance Shumba, PhD, MS; Director, MS in Global Health Equity.
-Our program is a refined career-builder for those who are interested in advancing equity in medicine.
+A common theme is helping individuals and communities to attain the highest possible health outcomes, regardless of their circumstances and starting point in life, with an emphasis on community engaged approaches.
+We have designed an experiential learning program that is hands-on and project based," says Constance Shumba, PhD, MS; Director, MS in Global Health Equity.
+Our program is a refined career-builder for those who are interested in advancing health and well-being in various settings.
+Students have unique opportunities to learn from experienced and world-class faculty who are leaders in the field.

 Why Join the Global Health Equity Program at 91ɫƵ?